 - "Signed in users in your organization can only watch restricted and approved videos" needs to be checked to enable approval or restrictions from these settings.

-- The link will bring you to this page that you can review approved videos and channels.
+- The link will bring you to the page where you can review approved videos and channels.

 - You can click on the entries to view the video or channel, email approver, or delete the entry.

 - Back under Content settings, there is a section for special approvers.
-You can add Verified Google Classroom teachers can approve videos.
+You can allow only Verified Google Classroom teachers to approve videos here.

 - Set up of YouTube Restricted is done.